-Repair or replacement of original porch elements shall meet HRB Policy #8.
-New front porches shall be reviewed by the Board.
-Changes to existing front porches, or construction of new rear porches or decks are permitted without Board review in accordance with the following:
+Repair or replacement of original porch elements-Replacement or alteration of porches and decks older than 50 years shall meet HRB Policy #8.
+The construction of nNew front porches shall be reviewed by HRBthe Board.
+Alteration of Changes to existing front porches, or construction of new rear porches or decks are permitted without Board review in accordance with the following:

 - a.
 Porch and deck railings shall use vertical balusters and top and bottom rails.
 Baluster attachment shall be between the rails, not attached on the side of the rail. - b.
 Wood decks and porches shall be painted to match a color of the designated structure.
-Paint-stain is also acceptable if it matches the designated structure. - c.
+Paint-stain is also acceptable if it matches a color of the designated structure.

+- c.
 No pressure treated wood shall be visible. - d.
-Composite material (e.g. Trex, Timbertech, Azek) is allowed only for rear decks or porches, decks on the side of a structure that are not on a street corner, and for detached deck structures.
+Composite material (e.g. Trex, Timbertech, Azek) is allowed only for new or existing decks or porches less than 50 years old that are attached to the rear of a structure, to the interior side of a structure, and for detached deck structures in the interior side or rear yardrear decks or porches, decks on the side of a structure that are not on a street corner, and for detached deck structures.
 Composite material color shall match a color of the designated structure. - e.
 Aluminum rails on porches and decks are not permitted. - f.
-Fully vinyl deck or porch materials are not permitted.
+Fully vinyl Ddeck or porch materials made from 100% vinyl are not permitted.